Urinary Incontinence in Women

 Mixed incontinence is when a person experiences both urge and stress incontinence.
 It’s not uncommon to experience both issues with bladder control.
 Mixed incontinence is, in fact, the second most common form of incontinence in women.

-Those treatments can include lifestyle changes, medication, and bladder botox injections.
+Treatments for mixed bladder control issues include lifestyle changes, medication, and bladder botox injections.

 4. Overflow Incontinence